simplay/master_thesis/Source/core/README.md

 + **-dscale FLAT** scale of depth field values to have those values in meters.

-+ **-metl INT** minimal expected trajectory length.
++ **-metl INT** the minimal expected trajectory length.
 All trajectories shorter than this specified length are filtered.
 By default this value is equal to the constant `SimilarityTask.MIN_EXPECTED_TRAJ_LEN`.

++ **-snz INT** the minimal expected number of affinities that should be assigned to every trajectory.
+Trajectories having fewer affinities assigned to will be filtered.
+The default value is equals **20**.

 ## Generated Output Files